-There is nothing better on a summers evening than sitting out in the garden with a cold glass of wine and taking in the wonderful smells and listening – listening to the birds calling and cooing, the green tree frogs racketting in the drainpipes, the catyatids drumming down in the creek ( and the mosquitoes buzzing!)
+There is nothing better on a summers evening than sitting out in the garden with a cold glass of wine and taking in the wonderful smells and sounds – listening to the birds calling and cooing, the green tree frogs racketting in the drainpipes, the caryatids drumming down in the creek (and the mosquitoes buzzing!)
 But, most of all, just drinking in the fragrances.
 At the moment it’s mostly from white flowers: magnolia, gardenia, frangipani and mock orange.

 If you have ever wondered why white flowers tend to smell at their most fragrant at nightfall it is because they are mostly pollinated by moths that find their way to the flowers by the white glow of the petals and strong perfume – plus the seduction of nectar.

 I love white flowers – particularly the gardenias flowering now in all the gardens around me.
 There is one for every aspect – small and compact Gardenia radicans, middle-sized shrub Gardenia ‘Professor Pucci’ and the head-high Gardenia magnifica.

 I love their glossy green leaves, their beautiful irregular flowers with their matt ivory petals, but most of all I love their fragrance.

 I have a lot of white flowers in my garden and had a ‘love at first sight’ for white and silver gardens when I went to Sissinghurst Castle (Kent, UK) for the first time in the 1980’s (it’s glory years!).
 This was the home and garden of Vita Sackville West and her husband Harold Nicholson – debatably the template for modern English (world?) garden design with a focus on formal design and informal planting.
 I know when I went there the first time, late one summer’s evening I said to my husband – “Well I can happily die now because I have seen heaven and it is wonderful”